Liberty L-12: Watercraft

 HD-4 or Hydrodome number 4 was an early research hydrofoil watercraft developed by the scientist Alexander Graham Bell.
 In 1919, it set a world marine speed record of 70.86 mph powered by two 350 hp Liberty L-12s.

 Inventor, entrepreneur, and boat racer Gar Wood set a new water speed record of 74.870 mph in 1920 in a new twin Liberty V-12 powered boat called Miss America.
 In the following twelve years, Wood built nine more Packard V-12 driven Miss Americas and broke the record five times, raising it to 124.860 mph.
 He also won five straight powerboat Gold Cup races between 1917 and 1921, and the prestigious Harmsworth Trophy nine times between 1920 and 1933, at the helm of his Miss Americas.

 Many gentlemen's runabouts, Gold Cup, and other race-winners were built with Liberty L-12 engines.

-Survivors
+Surviving engines

 A number of Liberty engines survive in restored operational and static display vehicles.

 Displays of the engine itself include: